kdevilbiss/Dashboards/README.md

 # Dashboards

 A collection of (tokenized) LogicMonitor dashboards that can be re-used across accounts.
-When importing, select the relevant group of devices for which you wish to visualize data.
+When importing, change the value of the ##defaultDeviceGroup## token (if needed) to select the relevant group of devices for which you wish to visualize data.
 These are officially unsupported - but LogicMonitor support can always help with adjustments.

 Most of these dashboards rely on dynamic groups in the 'Devices by Type' device group - which can be created using the out-of-box PropertySources from LogicMonitor.
 (So make sure you have the latest PropertySources from the repository!)